All Episodes

 If it was about that, we would get rid of the whole thing and call it something else and build it upon something new.

-It's it's just false.
+It's just false.

 They also deliberately like killed all the bison so that the Native Americans didn't have any food.

-They deliberately like they created the concept of biological warfare by giving blankets with smallpox on them so that they could eliminate native populations.
+They deliberately like like they created the concept of biological warfare by giving blankets with smallpox on them so that they could eliminate native populations.

 It was a tactic they learned from the British and the European colonization of Africa.